* MORS' website limitedly supports Internet Explorer and Firefox. For best results, use Chrome.

 Games are a way to develop disease response plans, to rehearse organizational processes and relationships prior to an event, and to build an understanding of the challenges involved in an actual response.
 While the current pandemic highlights that large-scale disease outbreaks can create some difficult policy, medical, and communications choices, response to smaller disease outbreaks is something that happens all of the time.
 And the implications of deliberate use of disease in war or terrorism has been the subject of much research in the past few decades.
 All of these topics give professional game designers a rich set of topics and questions to incorporate into organizational, research, and rehearsal games.

-In this two-day, class we will focus on the application of professional games to the problems associated with disease response.
+In this three-day, class we will focus on the application of professional games to the problems associated with disease response.
 We will cover pandemic response games, both national and international.
 We will also examine problems of novel or unique organisms, biological warfare and terrorism, and public health response.
 The objective throughout the class will be to identify unique or challenging aspects involved in designing games involving disease response.
 We will also incorporate emerging lessons from the current pandemic response into our discussions.

 The instructors have designed, developed, and executed a wide range of disease and pandemic response games at the organizational, national, and international level.
 They have extensive experience in the areas of response to biological terrorism and the planning and coordination required in that response.